Richard E. Wootton:

 Heather K. Jackson:

 Heather Jackson is an Associate Attorney who joined the firm of Rosenbaum & Wootton,P.C. in January 2017.
+She has lived in Colorado for nearly 30 years with most of that time in Colorado Springs.
 Before joining Rosenbaum & Wootton, P.C., Heather worked for three other Personal Injury firms in Colorado.
 Before that, she spent nearly five years working for an insurance company as a Claims Adjuster.
 She also served as a law clerk at a Plaintiff’s Employment Law firm, where she worked on a class action lawsuit involving claims of sex discrimination.

 Heather earned her Bachelor’s Degree in Psychology with a Minor in Organizational Management from the University of Colorado in Colorado Springs in 2005.
 She went on to earn her Juris Doctorate from the University of Denver Sturm College of Law where she also earned a Certificate in Workplace Law.